 Furnish slots 1/16 to 1/8-inch (1.6 to 3 mm) wider than the outside diameter of the loop wire or tubing.
 Ensure that the slot depth provides a covering of not less than 3/4-inch (19 mm) above the uppermost detector wire tubing after the loop installation is completed.
 Before installing loop detector wire, brush and blow all slots clean of loose material and completely dry.
 Install loop detector wire according to 632.23.

 Fill the slots completely with a flexible embedding sealant, prequalified according to Supplement 1048.
 Do not disturb slots until sealant has cured.
+Cured sealant shall be level with or higher than the pavement surface.